jamesrando36/Todo-API/README.md

   - Mark tasks as completed or uncompleted
   - Filter tasks based on specific information

 Tech Stack

-- .net back end using rest web api services
+The Todo App utilizes the following technologies:

+Backend
+- .NET backend using REST Web API services.
-  - jwt authentication for api security
+- JWT authentication for API security.
-  - Entity framework
+- Entity Framework for database operations.
-  - Swagger docs
+- Swagger for API documentation.
-  - Unit test coverage
+- Unit test coverage using Moq, xUnit, and AutoFixture.
-   - moq, xunit, autofixture
+- SSMS Database for local storage of task information.

+Frontend
-- React client for frontend development
+- React client for frontend development.
-  - HTML5, CSS3, and Typescript
+- HTML5, CSS3, and TypeScript for markup, styling, and scripting.

-- SSMS Database for local to store task information
+- Material UI